cmuratori/meow_hash/README.md

-# meow_hash
+# Meow hash
-Official version of the Meow hash, an extremely fast non-cryptographic hash
+This is the official reference implementation for the Meow hash, an extremely fast non-cryptographic hash.
+See https://mollyrocket.com/meowhash for details.